GitLiveApp/GitLive/_sections/videocalling-android-studio.md

 ![Follow Cursor](/uploads/android-studio-call-follow-cursor.jpeg "Follow Cursor"){:class="screenshot"}

 You can choose to use JetBrains Code With Me to collaborate, rather than GitLive's proprietary code sharing solution.
-You can find more information about using Code With Me here.
+You can find more information about using Code With Me [here](/docs/supportforlivesharecodewithme/){:class="internal-link"}.

 #### ScreenShare